 - new schedulings

 - amendments to an existing scheduling – for example, if a change is made to the scheduled area, or its name or description

-Appeals are made to the Directorate for Planning and Environmental Appeals (DPEA).
+Appeals are made to the Planning and Environmental Appeals Division (DPEA).
 They can be made on the grounds that the scheduled monument is not of national interest and should be removed from the schedule.

 You must make your appeal within three months of our notification of the new or amended scheduling.
 Only those directly affected by a listing are eligible to appeal.
 Other interested parties may be able to make representations during the appeals process, however.